Nokia Lumia 1020

 The Nokia Lumia 1020 (known as Lumia 909 during development) is a smartphone developed by Nokia, first unveiled on 11 July 2013 at a Nokia event in New York.
 It runs Windows Phone 8, but is also Windows Phone 8.1 ready.
 It contains Nokia's PureView technology, a pixel oversampling technique that reduces an image taken at full resolution into a lower resolution picture, thus achieving higher definition and light sensitivity, and enables lossless digital zoom.
 It improves on its predecessor, the Nokia 808, by coupling a 41-megapixel 2/3-inch BSI sensor with optical image stabilization (OIS) and a high resolution f/2.2 all-aspherical 1-group Carl Zeiss lens.
 It was considered to be the most advanced cameraphone when released in September 2013.

 In January 2014, Nokia released the "Lumia Black" firmware update for the Lumia 1020, adding various new features, including improved image processing in addition to capturing RAW (DNG) files.
 The Lumia 1020 also received the Lumia Denim software update, but without new features or updates to the system firmware, due to the phone's age.
-It is not officially eligible for upgrading to Windows 10 Mobile.
+It is not officially eligible for upgrading to Windows 10 Mobile, but Windows 10 Mobile Beta is available for Lumia 1020.

 A prototype codenamed McLaren (previously leaked as Goldfinger) was planned to be the successor to the 1020, but was cancelled before official launch.